tundish/blathnaid/NOTES.rst

 He picked out a woollen blanket to sleep in, which he laid out before the fire so the damp would drive away.
 He found a leather bottle, which he warmed up and replenished with wax.
 In the morning he would fill it with water from the stream behind the house.
-And he had a can with a lid so he could boil it up, and some kindling, a blade, and some flint.
+He had a can with a lid so he could boil it up, and some kindling, a blade, and a flint.

 Morten would have to forage.
 And Jack would go hungry.
 But he was not dismayed.
 He fell asleep before the grate, happy for the first time in months.

 The Trivet
 ----------